veltman/gifs/README.md

 * Manual recording means you have to redo the whole process for any change
 * Requires Photoshop license
 * Requires comfort with Photoshop, especially for cropping or tweaking frames
+* Rendering can be a drag with a long animation or a slow computer

 ### LICEcap